 Labor Day may be the symbolic end of summer, but California enjoys the best of both summer and autumn throughout this month.
 First of all, September typically brings some of the warmest and sunniest days of the year—so heading to the beach either to catch a wave or watch the experts is the perfect way to celebrate California Surfing Day on the 20th.
-All month, wine lovers can toast California Wine Month through special events such as barrel tastings, vineyard tours, and grape stomps.
+To get in on some early leaf-peeping, visit one of California’s nine national parks: September 23 is a National Parks Fee Free Day.

 Begins Sept.
-2: Halloween Time at Disneyland, Anaheim
+1: Halloween Time at Disneyland, Anaheim

 Sept.
-2–5: Paul Bunyan Days, Fort Bragg
+1–4: Paul Bunyan Days, Fort Bragg

 Some say the mythic lumberjack and his blue ox Babe spent some time in the redwoods around Fort Bragg, so it makes sense that the Mendocino County town has been home to this festival since 1939.
-Take part in events like a logging show, tricycle races, and an ugly dog contest while enjoying local beer and barbecue.
+Take part in events like a logging show, tricycle races, and an ugly dog contest, all while enjoying local beer and barbecue.

 Begins Sept.
-8: Halloween Horror Nights, Los Angeles
+7: Halloween Horror Nights, Los Angeles

 Sept.
-9–11: The Ocean Institute’s Maritime Festival, Dana Point
+8–10: The Maritime Festival, Dana Point

 Sept.
-10: Petaluma River Craft Beer Fest
+9: Petaluma River Craft Beer Fest, Petaluma

 Sample your way along the waterfront of historic downtown Petaluma.
 Enjoy food, music, and more than 20 breweries and kombucha makers from Sonoma County and beyond, including Lagunitas, Crooked Goat Brewing, and Hoocha Brewing.